 informal garden collective

-association with Society of Architecture
+collaboration with Kyung Sub Shin, Society of Architecture

 LANDSCAPE, Nature in Cities Landscaping is a way to invite nature into architecture and cities.
 Amid fast evolutions of technologies, cities, and architecture, nature must also be incorporated in artificial ways.
 The atrium and public gardens of Brickwell, a project in Tongui-dong (architecture by SoA, landscape design by studio loci, 2020), was planned to include a lacebark pine tree site nearby.
 What does nature mean for residents, architects, and landscape designers in contemporary architecture scene?
 How does it function?
 In what form does it exist?
 What possibilities can we explore to expand nature?